gemc/docs/webPage/source/documentation/gdmlCadFactories.rst

  <detector name="beamline" factory="CAD"/>

 Notice you do not need the variation tag for the GDML and CAD detector factories.
+If you import the models in this way, you will not be able to assign attributes to them.

 Importing CAD models from a directory
 -------------------------------------